excelle08/HadoopMetrics/README.md

 ### `correlation.py`

-Compute the Pearson correlation coefficient $R$ as well as coefficents of the linear regression equation
-$y = bx + a$ of two groups of values $X$ and $Y$ which are extracted from specified CSV table.
+Compute the Pearson correlation coefficient _R_ as well as coefficents of the linear regression equation y = _b_x + _a_ of two groups of values _X_ and _Y_ which are extracted from specified CSV table.

 ### `everything`